lennartcl/gitl/README.md

 ### git-is-current

-Determine if the current or specified branch is up-to-date compared to the current branch.
+Determine if the current or specified branch is up-to-date compared to the current branch, or if merging the two branches would cause a conflict.

 Arguments: